v-ashrirao/microsoft-teams-emergency-operations-center/Wiki/SolutionOverview.md

 8. Along with incident below mentioned entities will also be created.

-    * Teams will be created with 6 channels - General, Announcement, Assessment, Logistics, Planning and Recovery.
+    * A team will be created with 6 channels - General, Announcement, Assessment, Logistics, Planning and Recovery.
     * Incident Commander along with the user who created incident will be added as owners to the Teams.
     * Users added during Role assignment will be added as members to the Teams.
     * Tags will be created for roles added in the incident.
 Incident Commander tag will be created by default.